-Posted here below as a downloadable PDF document are excerpts from the autobiography of Harold James Dies (1914-2012).
+Posted here as a downloadable PDF document are excerpts from the autobiography of Harold James Dies (1914-2012).
 Mr. Dies was related, on his mother’s side, to Theodore Dreiser’s second wife, Helen (Patges) (Richardson) Dreiser.
 He was Trustee of the Dreiser Trust.

 The full title of the autobiography is “The Kingdom of God and the World’s Final Generation: The Life Story of Harold James Dies” (2010).